Overview of Adobe Flash Settings

 2. Storage Settings

 Software that works in Flash Player may require to preserve some data on your computer, but the load they can preserve is restricted to 100 kilobytes unless you accept to grant extra space.
 Local storage settings allow you to define the amount of disk space, if any, software from a specific website can utilize to preserve data on your computer.
-Bear in mind that, it is the person or the organization which has produced the software you are utilizing that is seeking such access, not Adobe (unless Adobe has produced the software that requires access to your microphone or camera).
+Bear in mind that it is the person or the organization that has produced the software you are utilizing to seek such access, not Adobe (unless Adobe has produced the software that requires access to your microphone or camera).

 3. Security Settings

 Adobe has created Flash Player to impart security settings that do not need you to singularly permit or refuse access in most circumstances.
 Over a period of time, as FLV and SWF content has become more advanced, Flash Player has also turned out to be more advanced, providing consumers with extra privacy and security defense.
 However, you might sometimes run into older FLV or SWF content that was produced utilizing older security rules.
 In these cases, Flash Player will request you to make a choice: You can permit the content to work as its producer calculated, utilizing the older security rules, or you can select to impose the newer, stringent rules.
 The last alternative assists you in ensuring that you only observe or play content that satisfies the most current standards of security, but it may occasionally avert older FLV or SWF content from working in a proper manner.